tanishagerg/SRNCA/blogpost.md

 | ------------- | ------------- |
 |![image](https://user-images.githubusercontent.com/103375681/182500958-d2b34b30-8639-41a7-8989-320a7ad6880f.png)|![image](https://user-images.githubusercontent.com/103375681/182500973-f7f19deb-1d35-4f59-a134-5dff295b2887.png)|

 But, not so much for generating a “bad” pattern with a mean resting of .5.
-However, these textures do certainly apear to not be as great as the ones from the mean rating of 4.4:
+However, these textures do certainly appear to not be as great as the ones from the mean rating of 4.4:

 *From mean rating .5:*
 | | |
 | ------------- | ------------- |
 |![image](https://user-images.githubusercontent.com/103375681/182501297-1d2a05de-7b72-44fd-b1e9-dcf4bc1670a3.png)|![image](https://user-images.githubusercontent.com/103375681/182501320-3f15e2a9-c910-43c9-99a7-cc2566ff3689.png)|

-Noting that the PCA model is a linear model for dimensionality reduction and it yeilded mediocre results, and that there were no notable correlations in linear fits to each individual hyperparameter as discussed earlier, it is likley that the parameters interact in a nonlinear way (for example, increasing the learning rate might only be better when you also increase the batch size).
+Noting that the PCA model is a linear model for dimensionality reduction and it yielded mediocre results, and that there were no notable correlations in linear fits to each individual hyperparameter as discussed earlier, it is likely that the parameters interact in a nonlinear way (for example, increasing the learning rate might only be better when you also increase the batch size).
 The UMAP model for gathering clusters of hyperparameters is non-linear, but it didn't pass the sanity check of predicting hyperparameters I could actually use.
-A next step would be to try another nonlinear model, such as the [Nonlinear PCA](http://nlpca.org/) to uncover the ways the hyperparameters interact with eachother to yeild predicitible results.
+A next step would be to try another nonlinear model, such as the [Nonlinear PCA](http://nlpca.org/) to uncover the ways the hyperparameters interact with each other to yield predictable results.
 <br>
 <br>
 <br>